-Cambridge Steiner School has developed through the work and vision of many people over the years; like most fledgeling Waldorf schools, it did not open its doors overnight.
-A small Parent and Toddler group gradually grew from small gatherings in parents' living rooms in 1987, drawing in families through workshops and lectures to open its first Kindergarten in 1994.
+Cambridge Steiner School has developed through the work and vision of many people over the years; like most fledgling Waldorf schools, it did not open its doors overnight.
+A small parent and toddler group gradually grew from small gatherings in parents' living rooms in 1987, drawing in families through workshops and lectures, to open its first kindergarten in 1994.

-Now, twenty-five years on, the Cambridge Steiner School has successfully moved premises to Fulbourn where our primary school shares a building with four kindergartens and a Parent and Child group.
-In today's fragmented society the parents of the Steiner School have found a community whose benefits extend beyond the education and wellbeing of their own children to include their entire family.
+Now, twenty-five years on, the Cambridge Steiner School has successfully moved premises to Fulbourn where our primary school shares a building with four kindergartens and a parent and child group.
+In today's fragmented society, the parents of the Steiner school have found a community whose benefits extend beyond the education and wellbeing of their own children to include that of their entire family.
 The community of families is the caretaker of our school and assumes responsibility for its upkeep and management.
 The teachers, trustees and parents of the Cambridge Steiner School are striving to develop further in the school and the community.